Zella Day (EP)

-Zella Day is the eponymous second extended play by American singer-songwriter Zella Day.
+Zella Day is the second extended play by American singer-songwriter Zella Day.
 It was released on October 21, 2014, through B3SCI Records and Pinetop Records.
 Production was mostly handled by Wally Gagel and Xandy Barry of Wax Ltd, and features production from Blueprint.

 The lead single, “Sweet Ophelia”, with “1965” as its B-side, was released on April 7, 2014.
 “Hypnotic”, an EP track, peaked at number 25 on the US Adult Alternative Airplay, alongside peaking at number 28 on the US Adult Top 40.
 The EP peaked at number 16 on the US Heatseekers Albums.

 Background and development

 In 2011, Day secured a production agreement with Wax Ltd. They collaborated to produce her debut EP, Cynics vs. Dreamers.
 It was self-released digitally on May 23, 2012.
 In early 2012, Day secured a joint record agreement with B3SCI Records and Pinetop Records.
 On June 14, 2012, Day released her cover of The White Stripes' "Seven Nation Army".
 In October 2013, "Sweet Ophelia" and "East of Eden" were written.
 In a May 2014 interview with AMBY, Day announced that there was an EP "in the works", and that she was "in the studio every day... tightening up the mixes and they are so close to ready."
 She gave a release date of summer 2014.
 Two months later, in an interview with Turntable Kitchen and Earmilk, Day initially announced the EP would be released in August, and also stated that she was “working on a full-length album, which I’m planning on having out next year."
 The development would eventually be released as her major-label debut.
 The EP was delayed, and on September 12, 2014, she officially announced the release date and cover art on social media.